rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 3.  *__Reductionism__*: is a metaphysical thesis that denies downward causation; physics is causally closed.
     The explanatory power of the special sciences are an epistemic thesis and not a metaphysical one, and
-    *represent cognitive limitations of humans, and no fundamental facts about the organization of reality*.
+    *represent cognitive limitations of humans and no fundamental facts about the organization of reality*.

 **(Ryan)**